With an estimated 48.9 million people in the US living with a disability, it’s crucial for companies to prioritize website accessibility.

 Where do accessibility standards come from?

 How can we ensure that the web is accessible to as many people as possible?
-The Web Accessibility Initiative (WAI) has established a series of testable criteria referred to as Web Content Accessibility Guidelines.
+The Web Accessibility Initiative (WAI) has established a series of testable criteria referred to as Web Content Accessibility Guidelines (WCAG).
 The guidelines outline content, design and coding parameters that set the international accessibility standard.
+WCAG 2.0 defines the current standards and will not be deprecated or replaced for several years, although work has begun on WCAG 3.0.

 The "POUR" Principles of Accessibility